-The proposal includes the subdivision of the land to create four (4) Torrens title residential lots on each of the four residue lots.
-The subdivision will be executed prior to the construction of the integrated dwellings (as described in Section 4.3 of this SEE).
+The proposal includes the subdivision of the land to create four (4) Torrens title residential lots on each of the three residue lots.
+The subdivision will be executed prior to the construction of the integrated dwellings (as described in 4.3 below).
 The relevant plans of proposed subdivision are provided in Appendix C. Table 2 below outlines the dimensions of the proposed allotments.